eikek/docspell/modules/microsite/docs/doc/finding.md

 The `Name` field only searches in the name property of an item.

+### Folder

+Set a folder to only show items in that folder.
+If no folder is set, all accessible items are shown.
+These are all items that either have no folder set, or a folder where the current user is member.

 ### Tags

 Specify a list of tags that the items must have.
 When adding tags to